history of camper vans - IMG 2981 2048x2048

 2. Fuel Economy That Actually Matters

-Let's talk numbers that hit your wallet.
-Those classic vans were thirsty beasts.
-A VW Microbus might get 15-17 mpg on a good day with the wind at its back.
 The Dodge Travco?
 You were lucky to see double digits.
-The Ford Econoline could manage decent mileage, but "decent" in the 1980s isn't the same as decent today.
+The Ford E-Series could manage decent mileage, but "decent" in the 1980s isn't the same as decent today.

 3. Interior Space and Height – Stand Up and Stretch

-Here's where modern design philosophy really shines.
-Most of those classic rigs required you to live like a submarine crew.
-The VW Westfalia was charming, but you spent your time hunched over like Quasimodo.
-The Microbus had personality, but standing up meant stepping outside.
+The VW Camper was charming, but you spent your time hunched over like a hunchback.
+The Bus had character, but standing up meant stepping outside.

-Sprinters, especially the high-roof models, give you 6'4" of standing room.
-That might not sound revolutionary until you've spent a week unable to stand up straight in your own home.
-The difference between 72 inches and 76 inches of interior height transforms your living experience from cramping to comfortable.
-You can cook without contorting, work without hunching, and actually live instead of just surviving.
+Sprinters, particularly the high-roof models, give you 6'4" of standing room.
+That might not sound groundbreaking until you've spent a week unable to stand up straight in your own home.
+According to Mercedes-Benz Sprinter dimension charts, interior heights on high-roof models can exceed 79 inches, which is a game changer for daily livability.

 4. Climate Control That Actually Controls Climate